Medical Malpractice vs Wrongful Death

-Despite the circumstances, the death of a person in a medical facility is a life-altering experience that impacts the entire family of the deceased.
-And while medical malpractice and wrongful death may seem interchangeable, there are actual specific factors that differentiate them, especially when it comes to liability.
+The death of a person in a medical facility is a life-altering experience that impacts the entire family of the deceased.
+And while medical malpractice and wrongful death may seem interchangeable, there are actually specific factors that differentiate them, especially when it comes to liability.

 What Is Medical Malpractice?

 As previously mentioned, medical malpractice occurs when a patient is harmed due to the negligence of a healthcare provider.
 These can include doctors, nurses, hospital staff, and pharmacists.

 - Birth injuries

 - Surgical errors

 - Incorrectly reading or intentionally ignoring lab results

 To legally qualify under medical malpractice, the claim must include: